 - 4. The following methods of payment are offered/accepted (the list is not exhaustive): - Direct Debit (the preferred method) - Cash - Cheque/Postal Order - Debit card - Credit Card - Standing Order - BACS/CHAPS - Via the Internet or Touchtone telephone using a debit or credit card. - Using a bar-coded bill / invoice at any Post Office, Paypoint outlet or Council Customer Service/Information Centre - 5.
 For sundry debts, a direct debit should, wherever possible, be set up against an invoice in advance of the service being provided. - 6.
 Barcodes should be provided wherever possible on bills and invoices. - 7.
 A de-minimis level will not apply for payments made by debit or credit card. - 8.
 No extra fee will be charged to those customers paying by debit or credit card (the cost of this will be monitored and reviewed annually). - 9.
 Instalment dates for council tax and non-domestic rates are as follows: - Direct Debit: 1st, 15th or 28th of the month commencing in April of any financial year.
-Customers can opt to pay in up to 10 or year in up to 12 instalments.
+Customers can opt to pay in up to 10 or 12 instalments. - Non Direct Debit: 1st of the month commencing in April of any financial year in up to 12 instalments.